Kids Online Health and Safety Task Force

 - NTIA to Hold Industry Listening Session on Kids’ Online Safety (Jan.
 4, 2024)

 - NTIA Receives More Than 500 Comments on Protecting Kids Online (Nov.
 30, 2023)

 - NTIA Seeks Comment on Protecting Kids Online Link to RFC (Sept.
 28, 2023)

 - Statements of Assistant Secretary Delphin-Rittmon & Assistant Secretary Davidson on the Inaugural Meeting of the Task Force on Kids Online Health & Safety | National Telecommunications and Information Administration (July 11, 2023)

-The responses to the Kids Online Health and Safety Request for Comment will help inform the Task Force’s work in developing voluntary guidance, policy recommendations, and a toolkit on safety-, health- and privacy-by-design for industry to apply in developing digital products and services.
+The Kids Online Health and Safety Request for Comment is closed.
+The comments are available to the public via Regulations.gov.
+These comments will help inform the Task Force’s work in developing voluntary guidance, policy recommendations, and a toolkit on safety-, health- and privacy-by-design for industry to apply in developing digital products and services.
 For more information, please contact KOHSrfc@ntia.gov.

 The Task Force held stakeholder roundtable discussions on the following dates in 2023.

 - September 20, 2023